 Minimum and maximum funding amounts: Applications for grant funding of between \$1,000 and \$15,000 are being sought.
+Note: there is a limited total pool of funding available for allocation.

 Note: Applications for funding over \$15,000 may be considered for this priority area on a case by case basis, please discuss with your PHCC NRM officer.